- Class: ENGL 797 — Feminist & Gender Critique in Critical Video Game Theory

 However, concerning Max, I believe she is right.
 She doesn’t directly say it, but Wan points to the game’s center: emotion.
 Empathy. “…how do you want her to be affected…?” she says.
 How do you want to be affected?
 Throughout the game, the player’s version of and the pre-existing Max walk a fine line.
 Through the decisions made, the player inputs their emotions and values into Max.
 At those points in the game, they fuse.
 At those points in my game, my Max was a girl coming out of her shell yet still learning to love herself, someone who knew what it was to be loved and show love and loyalty, someone who (despite her powers) was learning to accept the weight of consequences and create a life and identity from that.
 Because of who my Max was, she chose to save Chloe.
 She loved the life and the identity she had made and experienced too much to sacrifice it again.
 Throughout this game, throughout this plot, she has been acted upon and every decision has resulted in something much bigger out of her control, so, finally, she accepts the responsibility of the present and gives herself her first full moment of autonomy and control.
 To again quote Wan, I most certainly identify with her when she says that “personally, I thought it was rather poetic that Max tore the photo without even giving it a second thought, rather than abusing her power one more time and going back to the start to change things once again.
 I saw it as a sign of her being done with this power that she never asked for, and that she was done with messing around with timelines and people’s destinies” (twinfinite.net).
 For me, for the Max I created, that ending was not only logical but also the most fulfilling, because it was not easy but it was true to character.

-HOWEVER… (feminist critique coming in 3…2…1…) stepping back from analyzing the logical-ness or narrative smoothness of the ending, the ending, while emotionally charged, loses something significant.
+HOWEVER… (feminist critique coming in 3…2…1…) stepping back from analyzing the emotional expectations or narrative smoothness of the narrative, the ending, while emotionally charged, loses something significant.

 IT.
 IS.
 UNFAIR.
 And after surviving episode 5, I expect Max to lose it.
 She should be enraged.
 It makes sense.
 She needs release, no matter the ending.
 But either way, after making arguably the most tragic choice of the game, there’s a moment of sadness on her face, but then the sun shines and everyone moves on.
 A nice, neat, clean bow wraps up a game about human emotion and teenage character growth.